zeightOFFICIAL/portrait-manager/README.md

 #### Extract from external folders
 Allows the user to extract images from a local directory directly into the game directory.
 Select the folder containing the correct portrait package images to process and create the images in game folder.
 Choose which portraits to move to the game directory.
 You can extract selected ones to move only certain ones.
 Or extract every one.
 The program automatically copies folders to the game portraits' directory.
 Works only with regular portraits.
 Custom NPC portraits don't work.

-*A valid image package must contain three images: small - 185x242 (factor 1.308), medium - 330x432 (factor 1.309), full size - 692x1024 (factor 1.479).
+* A valid image package must contain three images: small - 185x242 (factor 1.308), medium - 330x432 (factor 1.309), full size - 692x1024 (factor 1.479).
 The program performs recursive parsing, so corresponding folders located deeper than one directory will still be processed.
 Other files will be ignored.
 Please note that these are the official proportions shown in the game, other sizes may not fit.
-The failsafe is +2 pixels in width and +3 pixels in height, but this cannot be promised to work in game.
+The failsafe is +/- 2 pixels in width and +/- 3 pixels in height, but this cannot be promised to work in game.

 #### Browse gallery and change/delete portraits
 Allows the user to view existing/created and in-work game portraits.
 Allows the user to delete or change any portrait.
 Select the image(s) from the list and click the button corresponding to the required functionality.
 When deleting, it asks whether to continue.
 When editing, it asks whether to make a standalone/copy version or delete the old one and replace it.
 Manages all processing of folders and files.
 On-site replacement is now valid.
 It is no problem to change a specific portrait that may already be used by the game, so the user does not need to use any save-edit.